My Android App List

 Messaging and Phone

 Before I am getting accustomed to using the Stock Android apps for messaging, I use Handcent SMS!
 It can backup your messages, you can change the background and the message bubble.
-It can also show popup SMS Unfortunately, it doesn’t work that well with dual SIM-card phone.
+It can also show popup SMS Unfortunately, it doesn’t work that well with a dual SIM-card phone.

 My favourites for messaging apps around 1-2 years ago.
 Now it’s a little bit messy and I don’t like it that much anymore.
 Can connect to MSN, Yahoo!messenger and more.